 2007 Cairnfields: understanding economic and ecological practice during the Bronze Age of Central Britain, in Cherry, P. (eds) Studies in Northern Prehistory: Essays in memory of Clare Fell.
 Cumberland and Westmorland Archaeological Antiquarian Society. pp. 177-198 w/ H. Loney

-2007 contributions to the North West Region Archaeological Research Framework Volume II: Research Agenda and Strategy, edited by Mark Brennand, English Heritage/ALGAO
+2007 Contributions to the North West Region Archaeological Research Framework Volume II: Research Agenda and Strategy, edited by M. Brennand, English Heritage/ALGAO

-2007 contributions to the North West Region Archaeological Research Framework Volume I: Resource Assessment, edited by Mark Brennand, English Heritage/ALGAO
+2007 Contributions to the North West Region Archaeological Research Framework Volume I: Resource Assessment, edited by M. Brennand, English Heritage/ALGAO

 Papers in regional peer reviewed journals